freeradical13/freeradical13.github.io/index.md

     1. [Prometaphase][]: The nuclear envelope fragments and centrosome microtubules connect to [kinetochores][] which are protein structures connected to centromeres.
     1. [Metaphase][]: Centrosomes arrange at the opposite ends of the cell and the chromosomes arrange in the middle in between the centrosomes.
     1. [Anaphase][]: The chromatid separate into individual chromatin and each chromatin is pulled towards one centrosome as its kinetochore shrinks.
     1. [Telophase][]: Nuclei form around the separated chromatin, microtubules are broken down, and chromatin become less tightly coiled.
 Mitosis is complete.
-Cytokinesis begins.
+Cytokinesis begins (or a cell plate is formed in plants).

 In some cases, cells may perform many rounds of DNA replication in Interphase without entering M phase and thus creating large [Polytene chromosomes][] of many duplicated chromatids which can allow for increased gene expression.

+Movement between states in the cell cycle maybe inhibited at particular [cell cycle checkpoints][].
+The cell cycle is driven by [cyclin-dependent kinases][] (CDKs) when attached to a protein called [cyclin][].
+An example of a cyclin-CDK complex is [maturation-promoting factor][] (MPF).

+If a cell does not receive a signal at the G<sub>1</sub> checkpoint to continue, it exits the cell cycle into the [G<sub>0</sub> phase][g0 phase].
+A [growth factor][] is a protein that stimulates cells to exit the G<sub>0</sub> phase.

+Growth factor may be inhibited in [density-dependent inhibition][] when cell-surface proteins bind to each other in a crowded space.
+Growth factor may be released when bound to a stabilizing substance ([anchorage dependence][]).

+In some organisms, a diploid organism called a [sporophyte][] creates haploid [spores][] (instead of gametes) which divide mitotically into a multicellular haploid organism called a [gametophyte][].
+Two haploid cells of the gametophyte fertilize to create a diploid zygote which forms the next sporophyte.

 ### Genetics

 [Genetics][] is the study of genes and [heredity][] which is the passing of phenotypic traits from parents to offspring.

 A cell is [haploid][] if it has one instance of each chromosome (such as prokaryotes or gametes).
 A cell is [diploid][] if it has two instances of each chromosome (such as most eukaryotic cells formed through sexual reproduction).
 A cell is polyploid if it has two or more instances of each chromosome.
 In polyploids, matching chromosomes with the same number of genes are called [homologs][] (or homologous chromosomes).
+The number and appearance of chromosomes is called a cell's [karyotype][].

 Some sets of chromosomes have a differing set of genes such as [allosomes][] (or sex chromosomes) and are only partly homologous.
 Allosomes differentiate male from female [sexes][].
 [Males][] produce small gametes ([sperm][] or [pollen][]), and [females][] produce large gametes ([ova][] or egg cells or [oocytes][]).
 The male and female gametes are combined in sexual reproduction.
 Organisms that produce both are [hermaphrodites][].